ldcas-uc3m/TFG/doc/research_notes.md

 In order to constraint the number of types, you can use concepts, which are specified before the template type name.
 If no concept is specified, _all_ types will be valid.
 C++20 comes with some predefined concepts in the `<concepts>` header.

-E.g. the following function allows to check if any integer number is even, allowing for all integer types (`int`, `long`, etc.).
+E.g. the following function allows checking if any integer number is even, allowing for all integer types (`int`, `long`, etc.).
 ```cpp
 #include <concepts>